Two college students compare the testings systems of their countries of Norway and Canada.

 what your interests lie in

 The phrase, where your interests lie, refers to things you are interested in.
 Notice the following:

 - So, where do your interests lie?

 take a standardized test and see where you gauge?

 When you gauge something, you measure it and compare it to other data.
-It means to see how you rank or compare to other people.
 Notice the following:

 - Students often compare scores to see where they gauge.